Fully Supported Katy Trail Cycling Vacation

 Isle of Capri Casino

-Highlights: Tuesday, we'll travel through Boone County, the stomping grounds of pioneer, Daniel Boone.
+HIGHLIGHTS: Tuesday, we'll travel through Boone County, the stomping grounds of pioneer, Daniel Boone.

 When we arrive in Boonville, we'll have the opportunity to tour the Rivers, Rails, & Trails Museum, as well as the Mitchell Antique Motorcar Museum.